What is the civic integration process?

 If you are following the self-reliance route, then you will not take an exam.
 Instead, you will finish by having a final interview with your contact person.
 You will then receive a civic integration certificate.

-The Education Executive Agency DUO organises the exams.
+The Education Executive Agency DUO, organises the exams.
 You register for the exams on DUO’s website, under ‘Log in to Mijn Inburgering’.
-Vista College and your contact person can help you with this.
+Your contact person can help you with this.

 After the exam, you will receive a letter from DUO telling you whether you have passed the exam.
 If you have passed, then you will receive a civic integration diploma.